-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 A combination of all or any of the above is also possible.

-These workouts – if initiated early enough, and especially if initiated by the debtor – may help the debtor to overcome temporary financial difficulties and ensure its viability.
-However, the debtor is usually reluctant to admit the need for rescue proceedings unless and until initiatives are instigated by the major lender – by which time the negotiations for restructuring will be mostly led and be in favour of the major lender, the main focus of which is the recovery of its debt and not the long-term survival of the debtor.
+These workouts – if initiated early enough and especially if initiated by the debtor – may help the debtor to overcome temporary financial difficulties and ensure its viability.
+However, the debtor is usually reluctant to admit the need for rescue proceedings unless and until initiatives are instigated by the major lender – by which time the negotiations for restructuring will be mostly led and be in favour of the major lender, whose main focus is the recovery of its debt and not the long-term survival of the debtor.

 Another drawback for the debtor is that any such workout will not stop creditors, lenders, shareholders, stakeholders, employees, employee representatives (unions) or the Tax Department from seeking alternative action and remedies for their rights and exposure against the debtor through court and possible execution measures.